robcarver17/pysystemtrade/docs/data.md

 Now let's turn our attention to getting prices for individual futures contracts.

 This step is necessary if you're going to run production code, or you want newer data, newer than the data that is shipped by default.
-If you just want to run backtests,  but with data in a database rather than .csv, and you're not bothered about using old data, you can skip ahead to [multiple prices](#writing-multiple-prices-from-csv-to-database).
+If you just want to run backtests,  but with data in a database rather than CSV, and you're not bothered about using old data, you can skip ahead to [multiple prices](#writing-multiple-prices-from-csv-to-database).

 ### Getting data from the broker (Interactive brokers)